seaside1/omatic/README.md

 it is possible to read its power consumption.

 Examples of usage:
-- Monitor your electric car.
-Once the car has finished charging, you will get notified about the cost, consumption and time it took.
+- Monitor your electric car when it is charging.
+Once the charing is done, you will get notified about the cost, consumption and time it took.
 - Monitor your dishwasher, dryer or washing machine.
 Once they are finished you will get notified about the cost, consumption and time it took.
 - Send info when the power consumption is above a certain limit for a device.